-For my first event of 2017 I was invited to a fragrance launch with Yardley London.
-The event also included a session of decorating our own perfume bottle using water-colour to make our own unique design.
+For my first event of 2017, I was invited to a fragrance launch with Yardley London.
+The event also included a session on decorating our own perfume bottle using watercolour to make our own unique design.
 Such a great opportunity to combine a product launch with a fun activity!
 We were introduced to two new Yardley London fragrances, English Freesia and Royal Pink Diamond (and I’ll give you all the details of those later) then invited to separate into two groups to learn how to paint our floral designs.

 So here’s my design.
 A bit messy but it’s unique and I’m loving the fact that this Yardley English Freesia EDT and my floral design have signalled that spring is getting ever closer.
 And I was so inspired by it that when I got home I put away my autumn/winter fragrances and got out my spring/summer ones and added this, and the other new launch Royal Pink Diamond to my collection on display.
 Perfect.

 So, I promised you the details to these beautiful new launches.
 First is the English Freesia, a refreshing, light citrus floral fragrance.

 Top notes: bergamot, lemon, mandarin, and cypress.
 Heart: freesia, lily of the valley, ginger and pepper.
 Base: sandalwood, musk and amber.

 EDT: £9.99 (50ml) £14.99 (125ml) Body spray: £2.49 (75ml) Hand Cream: £4.49 (100ml)